csommerl/js120/lesson2/lesson2_notes.md

 `Object.prototype` has several useful built-in non-enumerable methods for objects that have it as a prototype.
 These include:

-1. `Object.prototype.hasOwnProperty(prop)`: returns a boolean reprenting whether the calling object has as its own property `prop`
+1. `Object.prototype.hasOwnProperty(prop)`: returns a boolean representing whether the calling object has as its own property `prop`
 2. `Object.prototype.toString()`: returns a string representation of the object
 3. `Object.prototype.isPrototypeOf(obj)`: returns a boolean representing whether the ==calling object== is a prototype of `obj`